dismint/portfolio-jchoi/docs/assignments/assignmentp2.md

 - Tagging/ labeling
 - Miniclosets

-Standard features, listed for completeness:
-- Authing
-- Sessioning
-- User
-- Upvoting
-- Commenting
-- Friending

-Our ones:
-- Clothing [User, Label]
-- Outfit-ing [Item, User]
-- Closet-ing [Item, User]
-- Challenging [User]
-- Achievementing [User]
-- Labeling [Item]

-### Clothing [User, Label]
+### Clothing [User]
-**Purpose**: represents an article of clothing owned by a user with labels representing metadata about it.
+**Purpose**: represents an article of clothing owned by a user.

-**Operational Principle**: a user can upload a picture of an article of clothing they own and select labels that describe the clothing, and the clothing can be found by its labels.
+**Operational Principle**: a user can upload a picture of an article of clothing they own such that this item will now be a part of their set of clothing

-### Outfit-ing [Item, User]
+### Outfiting [Item, User]
-**Purpose**: allows for users to create an outfit out of a combination of items and can suggest them to other users.
+**Purpose**: allows for users to create an outfit out of a combination of items.

-**Operational Principle**:  users can add 2+ items together to create an outfit.
-Outfit must have a top and bottom or one-piece and shoes.
+**Operational Principle**:  users can group items together to create an outfit.
+Outfit must have one pair of shoes in addition to a top and bottom or one-piece.

-### Closet-ing [Item, User]
+### Closeting [Item, User]
-**Purpose**: users can group items into closets (or miniclosets) representing a set or subset of items they own **Operational Principle**: after a user creates a closet (and before they delete it), the user can use the addItem action to add clothing items to this closet such that when the user views this closet, the item will be there.
+**Purpose**: users can group items into closets (or miniclosets) representing a set or subset of items they own

+**Operational Principle**: after a user creates a closet (and before they delete it), the user can use the addItem action to add clothing items to this closet such that when the user views this closet, the item will be there.

 ### Challenging [User]
 **Purpose**: allows users to set objectives for other users to fulfill.

 **Operational Principle**: after a user creates a challenge, it will be available for other users to see and submit entries to.
-After some time, the original user can select one or more winning entries.
+Then the original user can select one or more winning entries after ending the challenge.

 ### Achievementing [User]
 **Purpose**: allow a user to be rewarded for good behavior and display these awards to other users.

 **Operational Principle**: after a user behaves in a way that should be encouraged, they are given an achievement that reflects this behavior that is visible to other users.

-### Labeling [Item]
+### Tagging [Item]
 **Purpose**: provide information about an item.

-**Operational Principle**: an item is labeled with a label that provides information about it and this item can be found by the label.
+**Operational Principle**: an item is given a label that provides information about it.